-This lesson will establish the local workspace, and explain how to launch the box and shut it down, and how to keep it up-to-date.
+This lesson will establish the local workspace, explain how to launch the box, how to know when it is ready for interaction, how to shut it down, and how to keep it up-to-date.

 Create local workspace